-After historical amounts of rainfall during the 2017 rainy season, California Governor Edmund G. Brown issued four Proclamations of a State of Emergency between, January 23, 2017 and March 7, 2017, addressing areas of flooding and potential flooding throughout the State, including at Oroville Dam.
-In February of 2017, after a particularly significant amount of rainfall, the Department of Water Resources (the Department) determined that a large slab of concrete was missing from the control spillway of the Oroville Dam, the tallest dam in the United States that serves mainly for water supply, hydroelectricity generation and flood control.
-The Department immediately reduced the outflows in order to assess the damage to the control spillway.
+After historical amounts of rainfall occurred in January and February 2017 causing widespread flooding throughout California, including in the Oroville and Feather River area, California Governor Edmund G. Brown issued four Proclamations of a State of Emergency between, January 23, 2017 and March 7, 2017, addressing areas of flooding and potential flooding throughout the State, including at Oroville Dam.
+In February 2017, after a particularly significant amount of rainfall, erosion was discovered on the lower chute of the control spillway at Lake Oroville and in the areas on the hillside beneath the emergency spillway.